2018 Program biography (599 Words)

 David Finckel has been hailed as a “world class soloist” (Denver Post) and “one of the top ten, if not top five, cellists in the world today” (Nordwest Zeitung, Germany).
 In high demand as a chamber musician, he appears in over one hundred concerts each season in recital with pianist Wu Han, and in piano trios with violinist Philip Setzer, at the most prestigious venues and concert series across the United States and around the world.
 His activities as a concerto soloist include performances and recordings of the Dvorák Concerto, John Harbison Concerto, Britten Concerto, and Augusta Read Thomas’s Ritual Incantations.

 In addition to his distinction as one of classical music’s most accomplished performers, David Finckel has established a reputation for his dynamic and innovative approach to the recording studio.
 In 1997, David Finckel and Wu Han launched ArtistLed, classical music’s first musician-directed and Internet-based recording company, whose catalogue of nineteen albums has won widespread critical acclaim.
+This is a milestone season as the label turns twenty in 2018.
 David Finckel’s recording for the ArtistLed label of the Rachmaninov, Shostakovich, and Prokofiev sonatas received BBC Music Magazine’s coveted “Editor’s Choice” award.
 His most recent album, a reissue of the beautifully remastered and reimagined 2003 recording of Dvořák's Cello and Augusta Read Thomas's Ritual Incantations, is with the Taipei Symphony Orchestra.

 Now in their third term as Artistic Directors of The Chamber Music Society of Lincoln Center, David Finckel and Wu Han hold the longest tenure since Charles Wadsworth, the founding Artistic Director.
-They are the founders and Artistic Directors of Music@Menlo, a chamber music festival and institute in Silicon Valley that has garnered international acclaim, soon to celebrate its fifteenth season.
-David also serves as Co-Artistic Director of Chamber Music Today, an annual festival held in Seoul, Korea.
+They are the founders and Artistic Directors of Music@Menlo, a chamber music festival and institute in Silicon Valley that has garnered international acclaim, and David also serves as Artistic Codirector of Chamber Music Today, an annual festival held in Seoul, Korea.

 For more information, please visit www.davidfinckelandwuhan.com.